LSEG-API-Samples/Article.EikonAPI.Python.PandasGUI/README.md

-# Using PandasGUI to analyze Pandas DataFrames with GUI
+# Using PandasGUI to analyze Pandas DataFrames on Graphical user interface
 - Last update: January 2021
 - Environment: Windows
 - Compiler: Python and Conda distribution